-Business-type activities increased the District's net position by approximately \$2.2 million.
+Business-type activities increased the District's net position by approximately \$1.7 million.
 Key elements resulting in the net increase are as follows:

-- Operating revenues increased 11.8% over the prior year. - Total amount of water sold was 23.0% higher than the prior year.
-Last year total water sales included 839-acre feet (AF) of reclaimed water.
-That figure contrasts with 1,032 AF of reclaimed water for the current year.
-There was no potable water purchased this year although there are plans to purchase as much as 5 AF in the fall of 2018.
-The operating component of water sales increased 7.9%.
-The non-operating or capital component of the rates decreased 2.5%. - Net Non-operating expenses increased 15.4% over prior year due to the increase in interest expense on the Bonds. - Long-term obligations include the bonds issued in 1992 that mature in 2023 with current year principal due of \$2.0 million and interest due of \$129,308.
-The Project has been able to take advantage of lower interest rates over the last several years rates have crept up slightly to 1.37% compared with 0.87% in 2017. - Total operating expenses (exclusive of amortization) were 0.6% less than the prior year as follows: - Plant operating expenses were 3.04% lower than in fiscal year 2017 and 28.1% under budget.
-The most significant cause was that the Project did not need to invest in a set of microfiltration membranes. - Distribution costs were 36.7% below budget and 19.9% higher than prior year 2017.
-Pebble Beach Company Community Services District (PBCSD) Administrative and engineering salaries were under budget 1.0% while staff salaries were under budget 6.7%, Utilities were 13.6% under budget, and O&M expenses 54.2% under budget (Poppy Hills storage tank painting has been rescheduled for 2018-19). - Carmel Area Wastewater District (CAWD) and Monterey Peninsula Water Management District (MPWMD) General and Administrative costs were 19.9% lower than in 2017 and 28.6% under budget. - The Reclamation Project has incurred a deficit from the inception of the project due primarily to the cost of debt service and carrying costs on the Certificates of Participation (COPs) and construction cost for the Project's expansion.
+- Operating revenues decreased 0.5% over the prior year due to a decrease in water sales. - Total amount of water sold was 13.4% lower than the prior year.
+Last year total water sales included 1,032-acre feet (AF) of reclaimed water.
+That figure contrasts with 894 AF of reclaimed water for the current year.
+There was a purchase of 15.37 AF of potable water in October 2018.
+The operating component of water sales decreased 19.1%.
+The non-operating or capital component of the rates increased 17.2%. - Net Non-operating expenses decreased 27.7% over prior year due primarily to a decrease in abandoned well costs of 81.6% and secondarily to a decrease in letter of credit costs of 18.8%.
+There was a smaller decrease in the user fee of 7.9% over the prior year. - Long-term obligations include the bonds issued in 1992 that mature in 2022 with current year principal due of \$2.1 million and interest due of \$129,980.
+The Project has been able to take advantage of lower interest rates over the last several years although rates have crept up slightly to 1.6% at fiscal year-end compared with 1.4% in 2018. - Total operating expenses (exclusive of amortization) were 26.5% higher than the prior year as follows: - O Plant operating expenses were 22.3% higher than in fiscal year 2018 but 7.7% below budget.
+The increase was primarily due to the following: Addition of a safety officer salary allocation; 102.9% increase in maintenance costs as multiple areas of the Project were addressed; tariffs had an impact on purchasing for both chemicals and equipment; and a 159.3% increase in operating supplies due to replacement of an electrical control panel, obsolete analyzers, inventory purchases and initial work to address sound complaints. - O Distribution costs were 12.1% below budget and 28.6% higher than the prior year.
+Pebble Beach Company Community Services District (PBCSD) administrative and engineering salaries were over budget 11.7% while staff salaries were under budget 14.9%.
+Compared to the prior year, administrative salaries were 24.1% greater and staff salaries were 6.6% lower.
+Utilities were 18.4% under budget, and O&M expenses 28.3% under budget. - O Carmel Area Wastewater District (CAWD) administrative salaries and other expenses were 28.9% over budget and 25.9% greater than the prior year.
+Engineer salaries were 353.7% over budget and sea level rise expenditures were not budgeted for an agreement was arrived at in April 2019 whereby sea level rise costs were shared between CAWD, PBCSD, and the Project at 20%. - O CAWD operating expenses were 25.97% greater than the prior year due largely to expenses related to sea level rise negotiations with the California Coastal Commission and engineering salaries.
+Monterey Peninsula Water Management District (MPWMD) general and administrative costs were 2.5% higher than the prior year. - The Reclamation Project has incurred a deficit from the inception of the project due primarily to the cost of debt service and carrying costs on the Certificates of Participation (COPs) and construction cost for the Project's expansion.
 With the implementation of the amended Construction & Operation Agreement the intent is to budget for a break-even position.
 The budgeted costs of operations, capital, and debt service are all incorporated into the waters sales rate structure.